kf2020/NYT-wk8/README.md

 You will need to know how everything in this app works to be able to continue in Week 6.

+**Week 6**
+- Use data from JSON rather than premade objects from FakeDatabase.
+- Use Gson to turn JSON into objects (which contain ArrayLists of Article/Book)
+- Added TopStoriesResponse class to represent the whole JSON.
+ - Modified Article class to match the fields of the JSON.
+- **Implemented Books** - IMPORTANT: We will turn our focus from Articles to Books for the following weeks.

 **Week 5**
 - Fragments (new class ArticleRecyclerFragment, ProfileFragment).
   - And associated layout files for the fragments, fragment_article_recycler.xml and fragment_profile.xml